-Since 2009 TRUST IN EDUCATION has provided an opportunity for individuals and schools to sponsor students in Afghanistan through our Education Sponsorship Program.
-Life is extremely difficult for many of these children.
-In all cases the families are very poor, and many of these children were previously working on the streets or at some kind of menial labor to help support their families.
-With approximately 60,000 kids on the streets of Kabul, they are often the family breadwinner, begging, selling gum, looking for scrap metal, shining shoes, and doing whatever it takes to survive.
+Since 2009 TRUST IN EDUCATION has provided an opportunity for individuals, organizations and schools to sponsor students in Afghanistan through our Education Sponsorship Program.
+Life is extremely difficult for many children in Afghanistan.
+In all cases of our sponsored students the families are very poor.
+Many of these children were previously working on the streets or at some kind of menial labor to help support their families.
+Of the approximately 60,000 kids on the streets of Kabul, many are often the family breadwinner, begging, selling gum, looking for scrap metal, shining shoes, and doing whatever it takes to survive.

 Obtaining a sponsor is a life-altering event for a street child.
 Become a life-altering force!

 Through sponsorship you offer an Afghan child the opportunity to attend school and change the course of their lives and their families.
 Currently, approximately 80 children, both girls and boys, are being assisted through our sponsorship program.
 A little over half are girls.
 This program has proven results with students graduating from high school, and attending and graduating from university.
 Areas of study for our university students include mid-wifery, psychology, computer science, Islamic law, agriculture, and economics.
 We expect to have as many as 16 students studying at the university level in 2016 (up from 10 in 2015).
 They all take great pride in their country; they look forward to becoming professional working adults in Afghanistan as well as contributing to and helping to rebuild their country.

 Proven Results: We have 22 high school and 3 university graduates to date!